+- I. PEFA CRPFM assessment report for Nepal - 2.
 World Bank Group.
 2022.
 Nepal Country Climate and Development Report.
-CCDR Series. © World Bank, Washington, DC. http://hdl.handle.net/10986/38012 License: CC BY-NC-ND.

-^{3.} Upadhaya, B., Wijethilake, C., Adhikari, P., Jayasinghe, K., & Arun, T. (2021).
+CCDR Series. © World Bank, Washington, DC. http://hdl.handle.net/10986/38012 License: CC BY-NC-ND. - 3.
+Upadhaya, B., Wijethilake, C., Adhikari, P., Jayasinghe, K., & Arun, T. (2021).
 Integrating climate change and livelihood within public investment policies: A cross-country assessment in South Asia (India, Nepal, and Sri Lanka).

-CRPFM-12 CLIMATE-RELATED PERFORMANCE INFORMATION
+CRPFM-12.
+CLIMATE-RELATED PERFORMANCE INFORMATION

-The inclusion of performance information within budgetary documentation is considered international good practice.
+Inclusion of performance information within budgetary documentation is considered international good practice.
 It strengthens the accountability of the executive for the planned and achieved performance of government programs and services.
 Robust systems for capturing and reporting on planned and achieved outputs and outcomes facilitate monitoring and managerial decision-making, promoting efficiency and effectiveness of public policies.

-Transparent disclosure of information on performance is an opportunity for governments to provide a basis for evidencing the link between policy and action and showcasing how public spending is contributing to the achievement of the stated climate change objectives.
+Transparent disclosure of information on performance is an opportunity for governments to provide a basis for evidencing the link between policy and action and showcasing how public spending is contributing to achievement of the stated climate change objectives.